-4.2 Encoding example using the "Steady-State Genetic Algorithm for Extracting Fuzzy Classification Rules From Data" method since the user does not need to pay attention to the specific KEEL constraints because they are completely covered by the functions implemented in the template.
+4.2 Encoding example using the "Steady-State Genetic Algorithm for Extracting Fuzzy Classification Rules From Data" method

+Including new algorithms in the KEEL software tool is very simple using the source code template presented in the previous section.
+We will show how this template enables the programming within KEEL to be straightforward, since the user does not need to pay attention to the specific KEEL constraints because they are completely covered by the functions implemented in the template.
 To illustrate this, we have selected one classical and simple method, the SGERD procedure [33].